roninazure/five9-automation/README.md

   dropdown_coords: [2439, 724]
   voicemail_option_coords: [2429, 774]

   Running the Script

 1. Start the Script:
-Once your environment is set up and config.yaml is configured, run the script: python3 nitro6.py
+Once your environment is set up and config.yaml is configured, you can start the script by running:

+python3 nitro6.py

-2. Workflow:
+2. Script Workflow:
-	•	The script will simulate mouse clicks through the Five9 interface, making outbound calls, selecting voicemail options, and handling the end of the call.
+	The script simulates mouse clicks in the Five9 interface, handling tasks like making outbound calls, selecting voicemail options, and 		ending calls.
-	•	The script runs continuously until manually stopped.
+	The script runs continuously until manually stopped.
 3. Manual Inputs:
-	•	The script will ask if the call was answered or if it went to voicemail.
+   	After each call, the script will ask whether the call was answered or if it went to voicemail.
-	•	You’ll need to confirm when the voicemail message is complete before the script proceeds.
+   	You’ll need to confirm when the voicemail is complete before the script proceeds to the next call.

 Customization

-	•	Adjusting Coordinates: If your UI changes or you switch screens, you can update the coordinates in the config.yaml file.
+	•	Adjusting Coordinates: If your UI changes or you switch screens, you can easily update the coordinates in the config.yaml file.
-	•	Adding New Actions: Feel free to add new functionality to the script by modifying the nitro6.py file.
+	•	Adding New Actions: You can expand the script by adding more functionality to the nitro6.py file.

 Troubleshooting
 	•	Timing Issues: If the script is running too slowly or too quickly, adjust the time.sleep() values in the nitro6.py script.
-	•	Coordinate Issues: Ensure your config.yaml coordinates are accurate and match your screen resolution and UI elements.
+	•	Coordinate Issues: Ensure the config.yaml coordinates are accurate and match your current screen resolution and UI elements.

 Contributions

-Feel free to fork this project and submit pull requests for improvements or additional features.
+Feel free to fork this repository and submit pull requests for improvements or additional features.

 License

 This project is licensed under the MIT License.